gvwilson/thirdbit/src/fiction/in-heck/index.md

-"Perhaps you should ask your captured special about taking chances," he said, raising his voice slightly.
+"Perhaps you should ask your captured special about taking chances," he said, raising his voice.
 "She might know more than you think."

-The tiger's smile widened to show sharp white teeth.
+The tiger's smile widened to reveal sharp white teeth.
 "Well, I know a fair bit about tech myself.
 Enough to recognize a hologram when I see one.
 And I think I recognize the voice, too.